hammaadworks/MohammedHMateen/dreams_and_plans.md

   Protect their izzah and the izzah of all the women of the Ummah of Rasoolullah SAW, YA RABB, for You are the best of protectors.

-This is the result of our own wrongdoing, but You are Ar-Rahman, the Most Merciful.
+This is the result of my own wrongdoing, but You are Ar-Rahman, the Most Merciful.
 Your mercy encompasses everything.
 Let my work be a means of Your Mercy on Earth such that: